Careers360 Logo

 • Molar Specific Heat Capacity

-Here: μ= the mass of material in moles, C is the substance's molar specific heat capacity, ΔQ is the quantity of heat that a substance absorbs or rejects and ΔT stands for temperature change.
+Here: μ= the mass of material in moles, C is the substance's molar specific heat capacity, ΔQ is the quantity of heat that a substance absorbs or rejects, and ΔT stands for temperature change.

 These thermodynamics physics class 11 formulas are valuable tools that students can utilize to calculate and analyze various thermodynamic parameters, making it easier to solve complex problems and gain a deeper understanding of heat, energy, and the laws of thermodynamics.
-By using these ncert solutions of thermodynamics physics 11 formulas effectively, students can excel in exams and develop strong problem-solving skills, which are transferable to a wide range of academic and real-world scenarios

-Importance of NCERT Solutions for Class 11 Physics Chapter 12 Thermodynamics
+Importance of NCERT Solutions for Class 11 Physics Chapter 11 Thermodynamics

-• As the Class 11 exams and competitive exams like NEET and JEE Main are considered the NCERT solutions for Class 11 are important.
+• As the Class 11 exams and competitive exams like NEET and JEE Main are considered, the NCERT solutions for Class 11 are important.

 NCERT Solutions for Class 11 Subject wise

-Also Check NCERT Books and NCERT Syllabus here
+Also, check NCERT Books and NCERT Syllabus here

 Subject wise NCERT Exemplar solutions

-If you have any queries or uncertainties that are not addressed in the class 11 physics chapter 12 exercise solutions or any other chapter, you can contact us.
+If you have any queries or uncertainties that are not addressed in the class 11 physics chapter 11 exercise solutions or any other chapter, you can contact us.
 You will get answers to your questions, which can aid you in achieving better scores in your exams.

-Frequently Asked Question (FAQs)
+Frequently Asked Questions (FAQs)

 1. What is the weightage of Thermodynamics for JEE Main